 UK Slip Resistance Group Guidelines

 Please note “The document entitled The Assessment of Floor Slip Resistance UK Slip Resistance Group Guidelines” is currently being revised, in light of the recently published BS EN 16165:2021.
-The new version is expected early 2022.
+The new version is expected in Q2 2023.
 Should you purchase a copy of the current guidelines between now and then, the updated version will be made available to you free of charge, on proof of purchase.

 The UK Slip Resistance Group compiles, publishes and distributes authoritative guidance on how to reliably test the slip resistance of flooring materials.